Emergencies and Customer Care: 1-800-994-2762

 (Annual GJs)

-Based on the current and proposed distribution rates/charges and the average current/forecasted Liberty Utility Gas price in 2023 of $10.65/GJ and in 2022 of $11.60/GJ.
-Forecasted % Savings in 2023 is total cost compared to electricity for residential and No. 2 oil for commercial.
+*Based on the approved 2023/2024 distribution rates/charges and the average actual/forecasted Liberty Utility Gas (LUG) price in 2023 of $10.04/GJ and in 2024 of $7.18/GJ.

 What if the commodity goes up or down?

-Fluctuations in the price of the commodity of natural gas throughout the year will not affect distribution rates and charges in place.
-But they may affect the amount of savings you will experience.
-If the commodity goes up, your savings compared to last year and alternative energies may be slightly lower and if the commodity goes down, your savings may be greater.
-To see historical Liberty Utility Gas pricing, click here.
+Fluctuations in the price of the commodity of natural gas throughout the year will not affect distribution rates and charges, however, it will affect the amount of savings you will experience.
+If the commodity goes up, the total cost of natural gas compared to 2023 may be greater, and if the commodity goes down, the total cost of natural gas may be lower.

 NOTE: Liberty does not earn a profit on the sale of natural gas supply (Liberty Utility Gas).
 Customers have a choice when it comes to purchasing their natural gas supply.
 Please visit www.nbeub.ca for more information.

-If approved, how would the changes impact commercial customers?
+How will the changes impact commercial customers?

-Commercial customers include small to large sized businesses and organizations in the Mid-General Service (MGS) and Large General Service Rate (LGS) Classes.
+Commercial customers include small to large sized businesses and organizations in the Mid-General Service (MGS) and Large General Service (LGS) Rate Classes.

-If approved, how would the changes impact residential customers?
+How will the changes impact residential customers?

 What is the process for approving and implementing the rates?

-To learn more about the regulatory process, visit www.nbeub.ca
+To learn more about the regulatory process, visit www.nbeub.ca.

 Natural Gas Distribution Charge